 In this post, we will see how to use PWM outputs on Raspberry Pi to control devices like LEDs, motors, and servos.

-PWM outputs (Pulse Width Modulation) are a technique in electronics that allows us to control electrical signals by generating a “pseudo-analog” signal.
+PWM outputs (Pulse Width Modulation) are an electronics technique that allows us to control electrical signals by generating a “pseudo-analog” signal.

 Key PWM Concepts